DylanScottMickelson/material_foundation/README.md

 This plugin supports adaptive screen scaffolding; allowing you to change which widget is shown on a screen, based off the screen size (Desktop, Tablet, or Mobile).

-## Features

-TODO: List what your package can do.
-Maybe include images, gifs, or videos.

 ## Getting started

-TODO: List prerequisites and provide or point to information on how to start using the package.

-## Usage

 To use this plugin, add material_foundation as a dependency in your pubspec.yaml file.